Can you park an RV at Disneyland?

 The trip to Disneyland in an RV

 If you have decided to take the road to Disneyland in an RV, you should know that there are two different parking prices: one for RVs and one for campervans.
-Your ticket is valid for the day and night until 10 a.m. the next day.
-Please note that whatever your time of arrival, you must vacate the place the next day at 10 am.
+There are several options to park your RV at Disneyland.
+Just remember that you cannot park your RV overnight inside Disneyland.

 Coming on your own and not by public transport gives you the opportunity to extend your trip to Disneyland to the entire capital.
 The car park is also equipped with a moving walkway leading from the car park to the two parks: Disneyland and the Walt Disney Studios and to the Disney village.